stratapp-ai/stratapp-ai.github.io/_blog/difference-between-okrs-and-kpis.md

 - "#okr"
 date: 2020-11-17 10:25:00 +0000
 layout: blog
-title: the difference between OKRs vs KPIs + decoupling remuneration
+title: the difference between OKRs vs KPIs vs remuneration
-sub_heading: OKRs vs KPIs, the difference and why it matters for strategy and HR
+sub_heading: OKRs vs KPIs, the difference and why it matters for strategy execution and HR
 video_id: ''
 banner_image: "/uploads/okrs-vs-kpis.jpg"
 alt_text: OKRs vs KPIs the difference
 slug: OKRs vs KPIs
-seo_title: the difference between OKRs vs KPIs + decoupling remuneration
+seo_title: the difference between OKRs vs KPIs vs remuneration
-seo_description: OKRs vs KPIs, the difference and why it matters for strategy and HR.
+seo_description: OKRs vs KPIs, the difference and why it matters for strategy execution and HR.
 What is an OKR?
 What is a KPI?
-Learning about OKRs from the founder of Vivino.
+Decoupling remuneration and learning about OKRs from the founder of Vivino.
 feature_image: "/uploads/okrs-vs-kpis.jpg"

 ---